ryrob30/mobile-services.en/help/using/gs/metrics/overview.md

 If the app you want to view is not displayed, search for it by typing the app's name or by clicking the drop-down list in **[!UICONTROL All Apps]**.

-In [!DNL Overview], you can perform the following tasks:
+You can perform the following tasks on the Overview page:

 ## Change Date Range {#section_E9ED7BB941EC48B58DF938C831493CD5}